GenomicsAotearoa/methods-and-musings/README.md

 ----

-## Troubleshooting
+## Troubleshooting and Tips

 See the [Troubleshooting Guide](https://github.com/GenomicsAotearoa/methods-and-musings/blob/master/TroubleshootingGuide.md) for handy tips, tricks and tutotials.
+Our [Scripting and Programming Tips](https://github.com/GenomicsAotearoa/methods-and-musings/blob/master/ScriptingAndProgrammingTips.md) page has useful information to help with scripting and coding.

 ----